General settings of form component

 Redraw On

-This option is used to refresh the component when a specific changes occurs on the rendered form.
-This option includes a dropdown list of fields added in the form, you can select a field from the dropdown list; then, when it is a change on the selected field, the component will be refreshed.
-If you select the option Any change in the list, the component will be refreshed when it is any change occurs on the rendered form.
+This option is used to refresh the component when a specific change occurs on the rendered form.
+This option includes a dropdown list of fields added to the form; you can select a field from the dropdown list, and then, when there is a change on the selected field, the component will be refreshed.
+If you select the Any change option in the list, the component will be refreshed when any change occurs on the rendered form.

 Clear Value When Hidden